turingschool/front-end-curriculum/lessons/module-2/introduction-to-sass.md

 }
 ```

 Note: As some of you may already know, CSS can now support variables _without_ the use of a preprocessor.
 In fact, there are a lot of compelling arguments out there regarding the fact that native variables in CSS are more powerful and flexible than the variables that you get with Sass.
 However, it's important to note that if you are _only_ using a preprocesser like Sass for the variables, you're not using it right.
+Here is a [good article](https://css-tricks.com/difference-between-types-of-css-variables/)to read more about the differences between CSS and Sass variables.

 <hr />